 I am a researcher (directeur de recherche) at Inria, where I lead the Prosecco project ("Programming Securely with Cryptography") at INRIA Paris.
+I am a fellow (chaire) at the Prairie research institute.
 I also teach part-time at the Master Parisien de Recherche en Informatique (MPRI).

 My research concerns the design and implementation of new program verification techniques that would enable formal analyses of real-world security applications.
 My recent work focuses on using dependent type systems, such as F*. to investigate the (in)security of cryptographic protocols, such as TLS, and to build verified cryptographic libraries, such as HACL*.
 A full list of my publications is available from my publications page.

 My work is primarily funded by an ERC Consolidator Grant, titled "CIRCUS: Certified Implementations of Robust, Cryptographically Secure Components".
-I also receive some funds from the ANR SafeTLS grant, and from the Microsoft Everest Expedition.
+I also receive some funds from the ANR SafeTLS grant.
+I contribute to the Microsoft Everest Expedition.

 Current PhD Students: Benjamin Beurdouche, Marina Polubelova, Natalia Kulatova, Denis Merigoux, Benjamin Lipp